MediaComem/comem-archidep/ex/fibscale-deployment.md

 # Horizontally scale a web application with nginx as a load balancer

-The goal of this exercise is to show how a web application can be [scaled][scaling] to handle a growing amount of work by using Systemd unit templates and configuring nginx as a [load balancer][load-balancing].
+The goal of this exercise is to show how a web application can be [scaled][scaling] to handle a growing amount of work by using systemd unit templates and configuring nginx as a [load balancer][load-balancing].

 This guide assumes that you are familiar with [reverse proxying][slides], that